paroxetine (hydrochloride anhydrate)

 Studies show that use of paroxetine in early pregnancy (first 13 weeks) may be associated

-If you have taken Paxtine before and became unwell, tell your doctor or pharmacist
+If you have taken PAXTINE before and became unwell after taking it, tell your doctor

-Do not take Paxtine if you are taking any other medications for the treatment of depression
+Do not take this medicine if you are taking any other medications for the treatment

 Examples of MAOIs are phenelzine and tranylcypromine.
 Another MAOI includes the antibiotic

-Do not take Paxtine if you are taking or have recently taken (within the last two
+Do not take this medicine if you are taking or have recently taken (within the last

-Do not take Paxtine if you are taking:
+Do not take this medicine if you are taking:

-Taking Paxtine together with either thioridazine or pimozide, which are medicines
+Taking PAXTINE together with either of the above medicines, which are medicines used

 If it has expired or is damaged, return it to your pharmacist for disposal.